RosettaCommons/documentation/application_documentation/carbohydrates/WorkingWithGlycans.md

 - ### Apps
 * [[GlycanRelax]] - Model glycan trees using known carbohydrate information.
 Works for full denovo modeling or refinement.
 * [[GlycanInfo]] - Get information on all glycan trees within a pose
-* [[GlcyanClashCheck]] - Obtain data on model clashes with and between glycans, or between glycans and other protein chains.
+* [[GlycanClashCheck]] - Obtain data on model clashes with and between glycans, or between glycans and other protein chains.

 - ### RosettaScript Components
 * [[GlycanRelaxMover]] - Model glycan trees using known carbohydrate information.
 Works for full denovo modeling or refinement.